 Yes.
 Licensed insurance agents and brokers are available to help small employers compare and determine which health plan best meets their needs, like they do today.
 This is true whether they’re interested in buying coverage in the market outside the [insert name of state SHOP exchange] or through the [insert name of state SHOP exchange].

-Licensed insurance agents and brokers will be able to compare plans in the market outside the [insert name of state SHOP exchange] with those offered through the [insert name of state SHOP exchange] to decide where they can buy the plan best for them.
+Licensed insurance agents and brokers are able to compare plans in the market outside the [insert name of state SHOP exchange] with those offered through the [insert name of state SHOP exchange] to decide where they can buy the plan best for them.
 Employers may wish to talk with more than one agent or broker before making a decision about which plan to buy.

-Q 72: Will small employers be able to use navigators to buy health insurance?
+Q 72: May small employers use navigators to buy health insurance?

 Navigators, by law, aren’t allowed to sell health insurance unless they have an agent/broker license.
-Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help small employers to enroll through the SHOP.
+Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help small employers to enroll through the [insert name of SHOP exchange].
 Navigators can explain the parts of the plans offered through the [insert name of state SHOP exchange] but CANNOT legally offer advice as to which plan is a better fit for the small employer.
 Only a licensed insurance agent or broker is qualified and allowed to offer this advice.

 Q 73: How can an insurance agent or broker help a small employer participate the [insert name of state SHOP exchange]?